Museum of the Jewellery Quarter

 The Museum tells the story of jewellery production in Birmingham over the last 200 years as well as exploring the Jewellery Quarter as it is today.
 The temporary exhibition space provides a programme of workshops and events for all the family.

-Entrance is £5 for visitors aged 16 and above.
-Concessions £4.
+Entrance is £6 for visitors aged 16 and above, with guided tours at £7.
+Concessions are also available.
 Free for children.
 The charge applies to the tour of the Smith and Pepper factory and the permanent galleries.
 The shop, café and temporary exhibition space are free to enter.

 Address: 75 – 79 Vyse Street, Birmingham – just 75 metres from the Jewellery Quarter clock and 25 metres from the Jewellery Quarter Station.
 Coach parking usually available in Branston Street.